 This is a simple chart and a simple message, but the presentation creates a strong impression.
 Photo sites are beginning to offer the extra-/ultrawide photographs, which are perfect for this type of slide.
 You can also find standard horizontal photographs that are suitable to tell your story and crop the top and bottom and rescale, and they will work equally as well.
 Don't resize the photograph too much, however, or it will loose crispness.

-This type of technique can visually communicate a transitioning landscape, change in climate using a photograph with a storm on one side and sun breaking through on the other, elevated efforts/results using a flat landscape transitioning to a mountain/hillside, etc. The animation scheme for the Chart of the Month is very simple:
+This type of technique can visually communicate a transitioning landscape, change in climate using a photograph with a storm on one side and sun breaking through on the other, elevated efforts/results using a flat landscape transitioning to a mountain/hillside, etc. The animation scheme for the Power Chart is very simple:

 - Photograph moves to right on click